-While the Library at Northside Hall was remodeled twice in the early 1980’s, partly to accommodate the large donation of Lincoln memorabilia by Robert Christenson, it became increasingly clear that the Library needed larger facilities.
+While the Library at Northside Hall was remodeled twice in the early 1980s, partly to accommodate a large donation by Robert Christenson of Abraham Lincoln memorabilia, it became increasingly clear that the library needed larger facilities.

 Dr. Mullins worked closely with architectural firm, Edward Larrabee Barnes/John M.Y.
 Lee & Partners of New York to create a state-of-the-art facility that would “satisfy the information requirements of faculty and students into the twenty-first century, whether for printed books and journals, for microforms or magnetic tapes, for compact discs or electronic databases, or for new formats not yet imagined.”

 Since Mr. Schurz had been a generous supporter and friend of IU South Bend, it seemed fitting to name the new library after him.
 At the ribbon cutting ceremony in 1986, Chancellor Lester Wolfson remarked: “Seldom is there such an appropriate way to honor the name of so deserving an individual.”
 This sentiment was echoed again at the library’s dedication in June 1989.
 The program notes that: